-277 Dartmouth was designed by architect J. Pickering Putnam and built ca. 1878 for his mother, Mrs. Harriet (Upham) Putnam, the widow of John Pickering Putnam.
-He and his sister, Sarah Gooll Putnam, a portrait artist and watercolorist, lived with her.
+277 Dartmouth was designed by architect J. Pickering Putnam and built in 1878-1879 by Hezekiah McLaughlin, mason, for J. Pickering Putnam’s mother, Harriet (Upham) Putnam, the widow of John Pickering Putnam.
+He and his sister, Sarah Gooll Putnam, a portrait artist, lived with her.
 They all previously had lived at 78 Marlborough.
 Harriet Putnam also maintained a home in Nahant.

 J. Pickering Putnam married in June of 1885 to Grace Cornelia Stevens.
 After their marriage, they lived at the Hotel Berkeley (southeast corner of Berkeley and Boylston).

-By 1900, and probably before, Harriet Putnam had been joined at 277 Dartmouth by her daughter, Mrs. Mary Upham (Putnam) Fearing.
+By the 1899-1900 winter season, and probably before, Harriet Putnam had been joined at 277 Dartmouth by her daughter, Mrs. Mary Upham (Putnam) Fearing.
 Mary Fearing was living apart from her husband, retired stockbroker Charles Frederick Fearing, who traveled extensively.
 He died in April of 1901.

 Harriet Putnam died in May of 1905.
 Following their mother’s death, Mary Fearing and Sarah Putnam traveled abroad.
 By 1909, they were living at The Charlesgate at 535 Beacon with their brother and sister-in-law, J. Pickering and Grace Cornelia Putnam (he had designed The Charlesgate and was one of its owners).
 By 1911, Mary Fearing and Sarah Putnam had moved to 333 Beacon.

-By 1907, 277 Dartmouth had been rented from the Putnam Estate by Mrs. Mary (May) Adeline (Bradbury) Estes, former wife of Prince Joseph Estes, and had become a combination of medical offices and lodgings under Mrs. Estes’s management.
+By the 1906-1907 winter season, 277 Dartmouth had been leased from Harriet Putnam’s estate by Mrs. Mary (May) Adeline (Bradbury) Estes, former wife of Prince Joseph Estes, and had become a combination of medical offices and lodgings under Mrs. Estes’s management.
 She had lived and operated a lodging house at 281 Dartmouth from about 1898, and from 1900 had also rented 279 Dartmouth, where she also ran a lodging house.

 The Morrisons had lived at 11 Commonwealth in 1909.
 They had moved to 127 Revere in about 1910, and continued to live there in 1911, and then lived at 280 Dartmouth during the 1911-1912 winter season.

 William Langley Morrison died in April of 1915.
 Mary Morrison continued to live at 279 Dartmouth and operate Mary Ruby, Inc., at 277 Dartmouth.
-Her mother lived with her until her death in 1931.
+Her mother lived with her until her death in January of 1931.
 Mary Morrison’s daughter, Mary Langley Morrison, an architect and interior designer, also lived with her.
-Mary Langley Morrison married ca. 1927 to John E. Kennedy, a broker and later an advertising agency executive, and they continued to live at 279 Dartmouth after their marriage.
+She married in the late 1920s to John E. Kennedy, a broker and later an advertising agency executive.
+They lived at 97 Mt.
+Vernon after their marriage, but had joined Mary Morrison at 279 Dartmouth by 1932.

-By late 1946, both Mary Ruby, Inc., and the Dartmouth Bookstall had had moved across the street, to 284 Dartmouth, and 277-279 Dartmouth was being used as the Republican campaign headquarters.
+On January 31, 1946, 277-279 Dartmouth were acquired from the Massachusetts Hospital Life Insurance Company by Joseph P. Gallinetti., who opened Joseph’s restaurant at 279 Dartmouth.
+He and his wife, Olivia Florence (Taves) Gallinetti, lived at 277 Dartmouth and continued to lease space in both buildings to others.
+Mary Ruby, Inc., and the Dartmouth Bookstall moved across the street, to 284 Dartmouth, and in 1946, 277-279 Dartmouth was being used as the Republican campaign headquarters.

-In the early 1950s.
-Joseph’s restaurant expanded into the still-vacant space at 277 Dartmouth.
-In about 1956, Joseph’s Restaurant expanded further into the street level of 281 Dartmouth, which Uptown Realty subsequently acquired in 1964.
-In 1979, Joseph’s Restaurant was acquired by Charles Sarkis and Jack Sullivan, who renamed it Joe’s American Bar and Grill.
+Joseph’s restaurant continued to operate and in the early 1950s expanded into 277 Dartmouth.
+In about 1956, Joseph’s expanded further into the street level of 281 Dartmouth, which Uptown Realty subsequently acquired in October of 1964.
+In 1979, Joseph’s was acquired by Charles Sarkis and Jack Sullivan, who renamed it Joe’s American Bar and Grill.

 The property subsequently changed hands and in April of 1991, the three parcels were combined into one property, with the lower level remaining a restaurant and the upper floors used for offices.